Last updated on August 2nd, 2022 at 11:44 am

-- Make sure that you use keywords, and combinations of keywords, that clearly describe the content and purpose of your website.
+- Use keywords and phrases that clearly describe the content and purpose of your website.
 There are tools available to help with choosing keywords, for example Google Autocomplete, AnswerthePublic, Ubersuggest, AlsoAsked, MOZ keyword explorer, Ahrefs keyword generator, and more.

 - If you use a left navigation bar, the search engine will read it before the body of your page – so make sure you include your most important keywords there, too.

 - Create a sitemap.
-This includes all the pages in your site, and can be linked to from your homepage.
-This helps search engines to find and index all the pages in your site.
-Make sure that all your internal pages link to your homepage.
+A sitemap gives details of all the pages in your site, and helps search engines to find and index all the pages in your site.

-Check how many of your pages Google has indexed – go to Google and type in the search box:
+- To check how many of your pages Google has indexed, go to Google and type in the search box:

 I hope you found this article useful.
 Walker Websites is based in Highams Park, East London.
 Why not get in touch to see how we can help with your SEO needs?
 Call now – 0777 169 1194.